 Second part modules contribute to the part 2 examination; a pass in this examination providing the possibility of exit with a diploma.
 You must average 55% in your marks in order to proceed to the third part of the Integrated Masters Programme.
 Second part modules are single-weighted in the calculation of the final degree result.

 In each semester students will be required to follow four modules (a total of eight modules over the part).
+The year abroad (Part 3) will differ slightly.

 Part I Compulsory